-Zach is close to finishing his 4th year of PhD, and he is (in my eyes) doing very well in terms of progress.
+With summer here, Zach is close to finishing his 4th year of PhD.
 In particular, we've made progress on all three of Zach's major Dissertation Chapters:

 - 1. Chapter 1: Building a Resolved Phylogenetic Tree of Species Relationships in Dahlia - 2.
 Chapter 2: The Dahlia Genome and the Evolution of Floral Traits in Dahlia - 3.
 Chapter 3: Identifying the Genes Underlying the Development of Diverse Floral Forms in Dahlia